 The development of enabling technologies are ongoing to address these issues; however, there is limited guidance currently available to facilitate effective implementation.
 The eConsent Initiative will develop practical guidance on efficient processes and potential multimedia components that are available to sponsors to facilitate broad, voluntary adoption of patient eConsent.
 Successful industry adoption of eConsent will transform the informed consent process by using an array of patient-focused multi-media components to empower patients and their caregivers to make better, informed decisions and create process efficiencies for sites, Health Authorities, IECs/IRBs and sponsors.

-- Provide patients clear and easy-to-understand clinical trial information so that they are truly informed to make a decision to participate
+- Provide patients and caregivers clear and easy-to-understand clinical trial information so that they are enabled to make decisions to participate

-> - Offer sites the tools to get insight into patient’s understanding and reduce complex & time-consuming explanations, paperwork and quality risks
+- Improve patient compliance by offering sites the tools to get insight into patient’s understanding and reduce complex and time-consuming explanations, paperwork and quality risks

-> - Establish a consistent and aligned process for Health Authorities and Ethics Committees to improve review/approval process & reduce inspection findings
+- Reduce inspection findings and establish submission considerations for Health Authorities and Ethics Committees to improve review/approval process

->

-> The eConsent team plans to collaborate with Patient and Site Advocates, Health Authorities, IRBs/IECs institutional review boards (IRBs)/ independent ethics committees (IECs) to develop the following assets:
+The eConsent team plans to collaborate with Patient and Site Advocates, Health Authorities and institutional review boards (IRBs)/ independent ethics committees (IECs) to develop implementation guidance, which includes:

->

-> Please check back for more information.
+Please check back for more information.